Joxebus/GroovyWorkshopExamples/README.md

 - Use default gradle wrapper

-## Challenge - Make Java Application even Groovier
+## Solution - Make Java Application even Groovier

-This challenge consist into convert most Java code as possible into Groovy code, the example is a Spring Boot Application with no context.

-When start the class **Bootstrap.java** loads some data into the **PersonDao.java**

-The idea is to create classes with the same name but with **groovy** extension and inside the source folder `src/groovy` using the same packages.
+Create classes with the same name but with **groovy** extension and inside the source folder `src/groovy` use the same packages.

+#### Change from Java to Groovy

+Steps:

+- Move classes to groovy folder
+- Rename all the classes and change **.java** to **.groovy**
+- Remove **public** declarations
+- Change null checks for the same on Groovy Truth
+- Remove **return** statements
+- Change Json from glassfish dependency to Json Groovy support on Bootstrap class
+- Change set sentences to **'with'** closure Groovy Style
+- Use **ranges** to validate the **age**
+- Instead of concat a String use GStrings (Groovy String Interpolation)
+- Instead to call the method on PersonValidator use it as Category on PersonService

+Extras:

+- Since on bootstrap **'p'** is a map with the same name of properties of Person the sentence can be simplified with **'as'**
+- JsonSlurper can be a single sentence
+- PersonRepository can use the Groovy Truth istead of verify **id** and **null check**

 Inside `src/main/resources` a file named **postman_collection.json** is placed, is a configuration that can be load on postman and contains some examples for the requests.